 A Subverted Trope happens, or seems to happen... and then that subversion is subverted within itself.

-These let a writer have their cake and eat it too: get the trick of a Subverted Trope, without abandoning the plot-furthering nature of that trope.
+These let a writer eat their cake and have it too: get the trick of a Subverted Trope, without abandoning the plot-furthering nature of that trope.
 It is more frequent when the subverted form of the trope is very common, almost a trope in itself, so the second subversion really does subvert an existing trope.

 It is possible to triple subvert a trope (and so on); see Zig-Zagging Trope.